mntnr/audit-templates/test/fixtures/audit-templates-audit.md

 - [ ] This audit does _not_ cover license dependency.
 For that, I suggest using either [licensee](https://github.com/jslicense/licensee.js) or an external tool like [Fossa](https://fossa.io/).
 Let me know if you want more help here.

 #### Issues
 - [ ] Add 'discussion' labels to longstanding issues.
-I think your 'pinned' label does this, though.
 - [ ] Considering adding `available` labels as well as `good first issue`.
 These can be used to signal that you're looking for community involvement for issues.
 They can also be configured to display on http://up-for-grabs.net.
 This will help more people interact with your code, and lead to small, iterative work done by others.
 It may take some time to set up initially - properly scoping issues for newcomers takes some time - but the payback should be worth it.
 - [ ] I label pull requests where I am waiting on the Contributor to respond `waiting on contributor`.
 This helps alleviate pressure on you to close them.